 An exception applies when the reason code is 2.
 Because the

-device is being deactivated, all EndPage
+device is being deactivated, all EndPage handlers are executed

 in sequence regardless of the values returned, and true is returned